7 Signs Of Tree Roots In Pipes And What To Do

 Thankfully, the following signs of tree roots in plumbing pipes can help prevent such a situation.
 Let’s look at some of these now.

-The first sign indicating tree root invasion of the sewer lines is slow emptying drains, which may be visible in several locations.
+The first sign indicating tree root invasion of the sewer lines is slow-emptying drains, which may be visible in several locations.
 For instance, a toilet that drains slowly after flushing or makes a gurgling noise can indicate tree root obstruction.
-Or you may be experiencing slow-draining sinks in your kitchen or bathroom.
+You may also be experiencing slow-draining sinks in your kitchen or bathroom.

 This problem is more common in older properties or those with lots of large trees.

-In some regions, sinkholes are quite common, but they can also occur due to tree root damage.
+In some regions, sinkholes are common but can also occur due to tree root damage.
 If you notice the formation of a sinkhole in the lawn or yard, the first thing to do is to call a contractor and let him inspect the site.

 The formation of sinkholes is a complicated problem that may indicate that the structure’s foundation is no longer stable.

-When a tree’s root system has invaded your home’s piping, it can cause all sorts of problems.
+When a tree’s root system has invaded your home’s piping, it can cause many problems.
 A backed-up toilet is the most common and generally happens when the drain gets clogged up or destroyed by the roots.
 Without professional help, these issues cannot be resolved and need to be resolved immediately before the roots grow further into nearby drains.

 Invading tree roots can damage the sewer line, leading to foul odour within and outside your home.
 If you experience bad smells such as those of rotten eggs, chances are that tree roots have damaged the sewer line.